-We would like to thank our Senior Advisors and Honorary Advisors for their invaluable work and immense support to team MHE!
+We would like to thank all Advisors and our Emeritus President for their invaluable work and immense support to team MHE!

 COMMITTEES AND TASKFORCES

 MHE Committees and Taskforces support our office on specific issues related to mental health, including human rights, policy, youth, communications and governance.